fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

   format path calls the percentage helpers unconditionally; only the default output skips them when the level is unknown or out of range.
 The signal-quality pair behaves the other way round: both variables are empty for a device whose signal strength is unknown.
-- **Bluetooth Low Energy devices are enumerated on Linux and on Windows, and nowhere else.**
+- **Bluetooth Low Energy devices are enumerated on Linux, Windows and macOS, and nowhere else.**
-  `bluetooth_apple.m` uses `IOBluetoothDevice.pairedDevices`, a BR/EDR API.
   On Linux the BlueZ object manager returns LE devices in the same `org.bluez.Device1` list as classic devices.
-On Windows the LE half is a separate WinRT query, which the build only enables when the WinRT headers are
-  available: a Windows build with g++ compiles it out (CMake prints `WinRT support is disabled due to known issues with g++`), and that build then reports `Classic` for everything and `null` for every signal quality.
+On Windows the LE half is a separate WinRT query, which the build only enables when the WinRT headers are available: a Windows build with g++ compiles it out (CMake prints `WinRT support is disabled due to known issues with g++`), and that build then reports `Classic` for everything and `null` for every signal quality.
+On macOS it is a `CBCentralManager`, and the three bullets below cover what that does and does not reach.
+The BSDs and Haiku have no Low Energy path at all, so `showType: "le"` leaves the list empty there.
+- **On macOS, the module asks for Bluetooth permission the first time it runs.** Every Bluetooth API is behind the `kTCCServiceBluetoothAlways` service, and macOS attributes the request to the *responsible* process — the terminal, not fastfetch.
+Terminal.app is an Apple platform binary, and iTerm2, Ghostty and kitty all declare the usage description, so a run from one of those prompts once and remembers the answer.
+A host application that declares no `NSBluetoothAlwaysUsageDescription` of its own gets no prompt at all: macOS kills the process with `SIGABRT` instead. fastfetch deliberately does not embed a usage description of its own — that would give it a second TCC identity, which for an unsigned binary changes on every rebuild and would re-prompt each time.
+- **On macOS, a disconnected Low Energy device cannot be listed.** `showDisconnected` is honoured for classic devices, but Core Bluetooth's public API has no "paired peripherals" query — `CBCentralManager` enumerates *connected* peripherals only — and the module does not scan, because a scan reports every phone, watch and beacon in radio range rather than the devices the machine knows.
+The Low Energy half therefore only ever adds devices the system is currently connected to.
+- **On macOS, a Low Energy device the classic half does not know is listed under its Core Bluetooth identifier.** Core Bluetooth never hands out the device address, so `{address}` is the 36-character `NSUUID` string rather than a MAC address, `{type}` is empty because neither the class of device nor the GAP appearance is reachable without scanning or connecting, and `battery` is `0` because the level comes from the classic `IOBluetoothDevice` properties.
+A dual-mode device keeps all three, because the classic entry wins every field it has.
 - **On Windows, an LE device is only found once it has been paired.** The LE half asks for `BluetoothLEDevice::GetDeviceSelectorFromPairingState(true)`, so an LE peripheral that is in range but has never been paired is not in the result — not even with `showDisconnected`, which only lifts